Removal of $K$-mixing in angular momentum projected nuclear wave functions

-so that the optimization algorithm in our VAP calculation can be directly adopted.
-The gradient and the Hessian matrix of $R_K$ with respect to the variational parameters can be easily obtained using the available matrix elements required in our VAP algorithm.
-Then a new VAP calculation is established but for the minimization of $R_K$.
+rather than maximizing $O_K$, so that the optimization algorithm in our VAP calculation can be directly applied.
+The gradient and the Hessian matrix of $R_K$ with respect to the variational parameters can be easily obtained using the available matrix elements required in our VAP calculation.
+This is actually a new VAP calculation but for the minimization of $R_K$.